Writing can be both a joy and a challenge for us. If we reflect on the history of the world, words have left lasting memories for us.

 Each day, words in the form of inspirational or motivational quotes are shared on various platforms including social media.
-I once read that the movie industry would come to an end if people stopped writing.
+I once read the movie industry would end if people stopped writing.

 Think of all the books that have been made into feature films from the likes of Harry Potter, The Lord of the Rings, The Da Vinci Code, to name a few.

-Writing does not always have to be in the form of books or movie scripts.
+Writing doesn’t always have to be in the form of books or movie scripts.
 Other ways we can use our writing skills include:

 - Writing “Thank You” cards or emails.